This post may contain affiliate links. Please read our disclosure policy.

 Why you'll love this recipe

-I never knew Instant Pot brown rice could turn out so fluffy and likeable – especially after using a rice cooker for several years.
+I never knew Instant Pot brown rice could turn out so fluffy and likable – especially after using a rice cooker for several years.
 Now, it's the only way we cook brown rice.
 The Instant Pot makes it so fluffy, nutty, and delicious – and it practically makes itself.

 Pressure cooker brown rice is as simple as combining rice, water, and salt, pressing a button on the Instant Pot, and coming back in 30 minutes.
-Conveniently, the Instant Pot has auto-stop function and switches into “keep warm” mode once the rice is cooked.
+Conveniently, the Instant Pot has an auto-stop function and switches into “keep warm” mode once the rice is cooked.

 Ingredient notes